 New MVNU students are encouraged to invest in the campus community for the first 3 weeks of the semester to build a solid foundation of community and learn the habits and rhythms of healthy routines on campus.
 Therefore, new students are encouraged to not spend the night off campus for the 3 weeks of the semester.
-For the Fall 2023 semester, students will need to stay on campus until Monday, September 18, 2023.
+For the Fall 2024 semester, students will need to stay on campus until Monday, September 23, 2024.
 We understand that there will be some rare instances when a student will be required to leave campus overnight (funeral, wedding, family emergency, etc.).
-In those situations, a student requests permission by emailing their Resident Director at least one day in advance of their requested night away.
+In those situations, a student should inform the appropriate staff by emailing their Resident Director at least one day in advance of their night away.